gavv/gavv.github.io/content/articles/015-roc-tutorial-0.2.md

 <img src="/articles/roc-tutorial/pavucontrol_roc_sink_input.png" width="680px"
     style="border: solid 1px; border-color: #bebab0;"/>

-## Ubuntu desktop (PipeWire)
+## Linux desktop (PipeWire)

-### Install PipeWire and Roc
+### Option 1: Install PipeWire + Roc from PPA

-PipeWire has builtin support for Roc ([1](https://docs.pipewire.org/page_module_roc_sink.html), [2](https://docs.pipewire.org/page_module_roc_source.html)), but it is not enabeld by default in most distros, since Roc itself is not yet packaged for most of them.
+PipeWire has builtin support for Roc ([1](https://docs.pipewire.org/page_module_roc_sink.html), [2](https://docs.pipewire.org/page_module_roc_source.html)), but it is not enabeld by default in most distros, since Roc itself is not yet packaged in most of them.

-For debian-based distros, there is [pipewire-debian](https://pipewire-debian.github.io/pipewire-debian/) PPA, which provides recent PipeWire with Roc modules enabled.
+For debian-based systems, there is [pipewire-debian](https://pipewire-debian.github.io/pipewire-debian/) PPA, which provides recent PipeWire with Roc modules enabled.

 First, follow instructions from the PPA website.
 After installing PipeWire from PPA, you will automatically have PipeWire Roc modules at: